shengchenyang/AyugeSpiderTools/docs/intro/overview.rst

 .. code-block:: python

+   from __future__ import annotations

+   from typing import TYPE_CHECKING, Any

    from ayugespidertools.items import DataItem, AyuItem from ayugespidertools.spiders import AyuSpider from scrapy.http import Request from sqlalchemy import text

+   if TYPE_CHECKING:
+       from collections.abc import AsyncIterator

+       from scrapy.http import Response

    class DemoOneSpider(AyuSpider):